altocodenl/tagaway/readme.md

       - Edit pictures: add tags (when entering non-existing tag, add text next to it to say "XX (new tag)")
       - Edit pictures: delete with confirm
       - Canvas: size, border, caption, chevrons & x, resizing on rotation
-      - Upload view
+      - Upload view with multiple uploads
       - Initial view with no pictures
-      - Add tags to upload after some pictures were uploaded?
-      - Multiple uploads?

 - Server
    - ttester add extra keys.
    - add test for get account.
    - check/delete for loose files in disk.
+   - add response times to statistics
    - Catch exceptions & abnormal behavior and send to notification service.
    - Infra: new bucket (with IA lifecycle), new server